 Approximately 150 employers including judges, government agencies, corporate companies, and private firms visit the LSU Law Center every year to interview students and alumni for associate positions and clerkships.
-The Career Services Office also conducts an off-campus résumé forwarding and a biweekly job listing newsletter.
-The Law Center also participates in several job fairs throughout the year to assist with instate and out-of-state employment.
+The Law Center participates in several job fairs throughout the year to assist with instate and out-of-state employment.

-All second- and third-year students are encouraged to pick up a copy of the Career Service Manual in Room 310.
-This manual will provide sample résumés and cover letters as well as the procedures for using the Career Services Office.
-First-year students are welcome to attend any Career Services program (i.e. Judicial Clerkship Panel, Alternative Careers Sessions, etc.); however, other services such as oncampus interviews and individual counseling will not be available to freshmen until the spring semester.
+All second- and third-year students are encouraged to pick up a copy of the Career Service Manual.
+This manual provides sample résumés and cover letters as well as the procedures for using the Career Services Office.
+First-year students are welcome to attend any Career Services program (i.e. Judicial Clerkship Panel, Alternative Careers Sessions, etc.); however, other services such as on-campus interviews and individual counseling are not available to freshmen until the spring semester.